 (Note the semantic overdetermination always present in Chinese texts because of the multifarious way the ideograms carry historically sedimented meaning.
 Sanskrit does not have this kind of polysemy.)

-Then there’s 爲法門.
-We already know 爲 (Mu). 法 means law, decree, or Dharma.
+Then there’s 爲法門. 爲 is “to do; to make.” 法 means law, decree, or Dharma.
 Then we have 門, the “gate” mentioned again.

 The “no-gate” doesn’t really mean that there is no gate.
 Mumon tells us there is a gate, and it’s the gate of no-gate.
 This is obviously more interesting than the simplistic logical idea than that there is or is not a gate.